 Legal professional privilege applies equally to in-house and external counsel.
 However, privilege will only cover communications made by an in-house lawyer acting in a legal (not a managerial) capacity.

 41 Does the attorney–client privilege apply equally to advice sought from foreign lawyers in relation to investigations in your country?

 Legal professional privilege applies equally to advice sought from foreign lawyers if the advice is given in Hong Kong.
 If the advice is given from outside Hong Kong, it is possible that privilege can be asserted under Hong Kong law even if the home jurisdiction of the foreign lawyer does not recognise legal professional privilege.

 42 To what extent is waiver of the attorney–client privilege regarded as a co-operative step in your country?
 Are there any contexts where privilege waiver is mandatory or required?

-Waiver of legal professional privilege (usually on a limited basis – see question 43) is generally regarded as a sign of co-operation by authorities in a regulatory investigation.
+Waiver of legal professional privilege (usually on a limited basis) is generally regarded as a sign of co-operation by authorities in a regulatory investigation.
 This is not mandatory.

 43 Does the concept of limited waiver of privilege exist as a concept in your jurisdiction?
 What is its scope?

-The Court of Appeal has confirmed that a waiver of privilege with regard to one party does not automatically mean that privilege has been waived at large and that privilege is not waived because a privileged document has been disclosed for a limited purpose.
+The Court of Appeal in Hong Kong has confirmed that a waiver of privilege with respect to one party does not automatically mean that privilege has been waived at large and that privilege is not waived because a privileged document has been disclosed for a limited purpose.
 The scope of the waiver is determined by the party waiving the privilege.
 Where privilege is waived for a limited purpose, it is important to ensure that the terms and scope of the limited waiver are clear.

 44 If privilege has been waived on a limited basis in another country, can privilege be maintained in your own country?